 The rest, particularly the warehouses and wharfs, fell into disrepair after a long spell of abeyance or curtailment.
 Eventually the empty shells of these buildings were demolished, largely due to ACL’s headquarter relocation to Jacksonville in 1960.
 Now, a fresher, more relevant maritime era is taking shape along this stretch of the Cape Fear shoreline.
 What started as a conceptual ripple lead to a full-fledged wave of change.

 In fairly short time, The Northern Waterfront has witnessed rise to a more modern, widely-praised Wilmington Convention Center.
 By its side, a full-service Port City Marina welcomes waterway guests.
 It’s equipped with concrete docking slips that can accommodate vessels of up to 250 feet.
-Those seeking adventure by land can walk Pier 33, which offers spectacular views, frequent concerts and two exceptional restaurants in Blackfinn Ameripub and Vida Mexican Kitchen y Cantina.
+Those seeking adventure by land can walk the full length of the RiverWalk.

 This same area serves as home to the corporate headquarters of pharmaceutical heavyweight PPD, which is present in 47 countries worldwide and employs more than 18,000 people.
-In addition, there are several apartment complexes slated for the district, totaling more than 500 units in all.
+In addition, there are several apartment complexes.